 Around that same time, a report on police bias against minorities was released and Williams found its results did not reflect her experience.

-“It basically said there was racial bias against minorities, and I didn’t agree with that finding,” Williams said.
+“It basically said there was no racial bias against minorities, and I didn’t agree with that finding,” Williams said.
 “So that became the first story on the cover of the Black Lens.”

 Her background is in anti-discrimination work as the coordinator of the Pride Center at Eastern Washington University and the Executive Director of Odyssey Youth Center among many other things.